We talk finance!

 The money comes from the Government via the Department for Education.

-The money is paid to the lead school in The Sheffield SCITT.
-This is Notre Dame High School.
-This includes the bursaries for any trainees who are with our School Direct partners.
+The money is paid to the St Clare’s Catholic Multi Academy Trust (CMAT) who own and operate the Sheffield SCITT.
+This includes the bursaries for any trainees who train with our Lead Partners.

-The bursaries will be paid by bank transfer from Notre Dame High School.
+The bursaries will be paid by bank transfer from St Clare’s CMAT.

 If I do not complete or pass the training, would I be expected to repay the bursary?